 MiO take on varied art commissions that incorporate a multitude of disciplines and techniques to create memorable and thought provoking artworks.
 We endeavour to include aspects of making that can be completed by people with varying levels of experience and skill.
 Through engaging participants in these activities we provide a space to learn and reflect on how new skills could be put to use in projects of their own.
 To discuss a commission with us please get in touch via the contact form or email@example.com.

 Equanimity is a kinetic sculpture created for a private client in Haywards Heath.
 Stylistically sitting sitting somewhere between Alexander Calder and Juan Miro, the shapes mesmerisingly float around in the wind around the central tri-sail shape.
 For equanimity we worked from the clients brief and all design, development and construction took place at Portside Studio.
 The design was lead by Sean Donoher who at the time was our resident artist and manufacture a collaborative effort by staff and participants at MiO.
-To fully enjoy this sculpture you have to watch and hear it in action.
+To fully enjoy this sculpture you have to watch it in action here.

-Equanimity... a mesmerisingly silent sculpture.
+Equanimity... a mesmerisingly mobile sculpture.

 The Big Gay Gull

 Making it Out's first public artwork.
 We created The Big Gay Gull to celebrate the diversity and inclusivity of our home town of Brighton and Hove.

 Made from a steel frame with reused delivery pallets for the feathers, dyed in the colours of the rainbow to fit in with the LGBTQ+ Pride event that it was made for.

 When we started out making it we didn't expect it to make the BBC news but we're very grateful for the airtime.

 After the success of The Big Gay Gull, we were very proud to be asked to create another pride spectacle by local hair stylist Mooch.